GMGStudio/UnitySuspensionBridge/README.md

 ## Recommendation
 The best way to learn is doing it. <br />
-Try to implement the Generator on your own.
-If you have any problems you can watch the code here.
+Try to implement the Bridge on your own.
+If you have any problems you can watch again here.